marek-mikolajczyk/learning-pipelines-win1/git_notes.md

 - master branch = project history
 - write meaningful commit messages
 - PR - start discussion about commits. work doesn't have to be finished, getting stuck, ready for review.
+- trunk-based - (shared trunk) no branches. often commit to avoid merge conflicts. good for  small-middle teams and experienced
+- avoid long lived branches
+- branch is pointer to commit
+- gitflow vs github flow
+- merges can collide - need sequencing. uses latest merge ref

+- gitflow - using feature branches and push to master. feature branch created from master

 2 main strategies: